-Out in the field
+Stroll round the field

-The plants are in the greenhouse and in the open air: partly in the Netherlands (Noordwijkerhout) and partly in Portugal (so that Nico can supply good quality delphiniums during the winter months).
-Nico happily walks around the field on a warm summer evening.
-“Then I can quietly take a look: is the crop in good condition, is the support netting high enough?
-If there are 10 men ready to cut the delphiniums in the morning, then I can take a moment to admire them.
-Everything is moving, and you see flowers everywhere.”
+The plants are grown in the greenhouse and outdoors; partly in the Netherlands (Noordwijkerhout) and partly in Portugal (so that Nico can also supply good quality delphiniums during the winter months).
+On a pleasant summer evening Nico enjoys a stroll round the field.
+“I can take a good look then: is the crop looking good, does the support netting need to be raised?
+I also enjoy it in the morning when there are ten people harvesting delphiniums.
+Everything is in motion, and you can see flowers everywhere.”

 Delphinium’s have been grown at the Delphi nursery for thirty years.
 “First as one of various summer flowers, but now we have moved entirely to delphiniums,” says Jan Nederpel.
 “We’re involved in all aspects of the cultivation: from growing to breeding.
 After all these years I still enjoy 100% job satisfaction.”

 “I enjoy 100% job satisfaction” – Jan Nederpel

 “When we’re breeding we are always looking for more beautiful, more intense colours”, explains Jan Nederpel.
 “It’s always exciting when we’ve produced new crosses.
 The best moment is when the first flower opens.
 You see the colour for the first time.
 After that we also look at the size the flower, for instance, and particularly the disease resistance.
 If it’s good, we take it further.
 I can tell you now: there are more beautiful colours on their way!”